phage-nz/infosec-bazaar/readme.md

 - readme.md - Instructions on deploying T-Pot honeypot platform.

 **\volatility**
 - autoinstall.sh - A script to automatically install Volatility, bulk_extractor and vshot by Crowd Strike.

+**\yeti**
+- autoinstall.sh - A script to automatically install Yeti and custom plugins stored under \res.